MilesCranmer/PySR/README.md

 ## Code performance ideas:

-- [ ] **Try @spawn over each sub-population.
-Do random sort, compute mutation for each, then replace 10% oldest.**
-- [ ] **Try defining a binary tree as an array, rather than a linked list.
-See https://stackoverflow.com/a/6384714/2689923**
+- [ ] Try defining a binary tree as an array, rather than a linked list.
+See https://stackoverflow.com/a/6384714/2689923
 - [ ] Add true multi-node processing, with MPI, or just file sharing.
 Multiple populations per core.
     - Ongoing in cluster branch
 - [ ] Performance: try inling things?